driftywinds/webtime/README.md

 3) edit line 29 in MainActivity.java to set your own URL in mainURL

-4) edit line 6 in build.gradle to set you own applicationID
+4) edit line 6 in build.gradle in app\ directory to set your own applicationID

 5) edit line 2 in strings.xml to give your app a name